Skip to Content

 Instructions

-3. Place the steaks on the preheated grill, close the lid, and let cook until the steak is 10 degrees under your desired finished temp.
-See notes below for chart on when to pull.
+3. Place the steaks on the preheated grill, close the lid, and let cook until they are 10 degrees under your desired finished temperature.
+See the notes below for a chart on when to pull.

-5. Once the grill is heated as hot as it will go (450-500° ideally), place the steaks back on and grill for 2-3 minutes per side.
+5. Once the grill is pre-heated tpo as hot as it will go (450-500° ideally), place the steaks back on and grill for 2-3 minutes per side.

 6. Remove and serve immediately with a pat of butter on top.